graalvm/workshops/native-image/containerisation/README.md

 * Maven 3.0 or above
 * [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/getting-started/installation)

-### Running this on Oracle Luna Labs

-intro to Luna (screenshot?)
-link to lab

-### Running this on OCI Free-Tier

-link to markdown in repo thata exlpains how to spin up instance on OCI (free-tier) and grab code and install depednecies

 ## **STEP 1**: Meet Our Sample Java Application

 In this lab you are going to build a simple application with a very minimal REST-based API.
 You are then going to containerise this application, using Docker.
 First, let's take a quick look at your simple application.

 We have provided the source code and build scripts for this application in: